codeoverflow-org/nodecg-io-docs/docs/samples/rcon.md

 6. Set the created rcon service instance to the service dependency of the rcon-minecraft bundle.

 7. In the nodecg console you will see a list with all online players.
-It will also send a /say command to the minecraft server.
+It will also send a /say command to the Minecraft server.